Schr\"oder partitions, Schr\"oder tableaux and weak poset patterns: The poset of Schr oder partitions

 The set $\mathbf{Sch}$ of all Schr\"oder shapes can be naturally endowed with a poset structure, by declaring $\lambda \leq \mu$ whenever the set of cells of the shape $\lambda$ is a subset of the set of cells of the shape $\mu$, provided that we draw the two shapes in such a way that their top left cells coincide.
 This is equivalently (and perhaps more formally) expressed in terms of Schr\"oder partitions: if $\lambda =(\lambda_1 ,\ldots ,\lambda_h )$ and $\mu =(\mu_1 ,\ldots ,\mu_k )$, then $\lambda \leq \mu$ when $h\leq k$ and, for all $i\leq h$, $\lambda_i \leq \mu_i$.
 Therefore the poset \Sch of Schr\"oder shapes is actually a subposet of the Young lattice.
 However, it seems not at all a trivial one; notice, in particular, that an interval of the Young lattice whose endpoints are Schr\"oder partitions does not contain only Schr\"oder partitions (apart from very simple cases).
 In general, it appears to be very hard (if not impossible) to infer nontrivial properties of the Schr\"oder poset from properties of the Young lattice.
 The rest of this section is devoted to developing some elements of the theory of the Schr\"oder poset along the lines suggested by the classical theory of its more noble relative, the Young lattice.

 One of the most fundamental properties the Schr\"oder poset shares with the Young lattice is the fact that it is a distributive lattice.
-We will obtain this result as a consequence of a more general one, which is of independent interest.
+We will obtain this result as a consequence of a more general one, which is of independent interest and can be seen as a slight generalization of Lemma 2.1 in \cite{A}\footnote{We also notice that the Schr\"oder poset is a partition ideal of order 1, in the terminology introduced in \cite{A}.}.

 \begin{teor} Given a function $f:\mathbf{N}\rightarrow \mathbf{N}\cup \{ \infty \}$, denote with $\mathbf{P}_f$ the set of integer partitions in which part $i$ appears at most $f(i)$ times.
 Then $\mathbf{P}_f$ is a distributive sublattice of the Young lattice (with partwise join and meet). \end{teor}